esotuvaka/noise_platform/README.md

 - Get file duration
 - Map keybinds (and save them so they persist between app open/close)
 - Button to preview listening to the sound
-- !
-Default volume for new sounds being added NEEDS to be 1%, so users can experiment and increase volume more safely
 - Make existing keybinds visible in the frontend on initial app open
 - Play the sound through the mic at same time as it plays in headphones
 - Volume settings
 - Keyboard listener thats active while the app is open, that plays sound when keybind pressed

-## Ongoing

 - !
 Add setting for tracking user vs listener volume.
 Update structs / interfaces, frontend state, and backend object construction accordingly.

+## Ongoing

 - ?
+Customizable color theme settings
+- ?
+Compilation to Linux Distros via WSL
+- ?
+Ability to manually configure audio input and output devices
+- ?
 Create util function to grab the desktop dir and settings.json file
 - Check sounds folder after the prompt window closes to refresh all mp3s in the app

-## Observations:
+## Disclaimer

-- Can either get the keybinds data in Rust or React
+**I'm not responsible for any injury or hearing loss caused by this app!**
+_There are volume settings for the sounds that you load, but user discretion is required to prevent playing sounds too loudly for yourself or other listeners._